cdong1012/cdong1012.github.io/_posts/2020-09-06-Reversing-kr-2.md

 ![alt text](/uploads/EK9.PNG)

-Honestly, usually I tend to ignore these kind of assembly block of codes because I'm lazy, but since I'm writing a blog about reversing, I guess I have to go deeper into it and fully explain what it means. :disappointed:
+Honestly, usually I tend to ignore these kind of assembly block of codes because I'm lazy, but since I'm writing a blog post about reversing, I guess I have to go deeper into it and fully explain what it means. :disappointed:

 Let's break it down